rh0910/410Project/README.md

 for a step by step guide on how to properly set up the SDK.
 The latest version of the Dart SDK should be used.
 [Here](https://dart.dev/get-dart) is a guide on how to setup Dart.

-Since the goal of our project was to make use of the @sign libraries and API The libraries from the @sign website and github repository.
-Specifically for this project we made use of the AtClient, AtSign, KeyBuilders, Keys, Keys.PublicKeys.
+Part of the goal of our project was to make use of the @sign libraries and API.
+Specifically for this project we made use of the
+AtClient, AtSign, KeyBuilders, Keys, Keys.PublicKeys.
-All these, and a whole lot more can be found on the @sign github repository [here](https://github.com/atsign-foundation/)
+All these libraries, along with a whole lot more can be found on the @sign foundation github repository [here](https://github.com/atsign-foundation/)

-Depending on which language you choose to use, @sign has you covered with how to get yourself familiar Step-by-step instructions on setting up the software environment can be found in this [link](https://docs.atsign.com/) from @sign themselves.
+Depending on which programming language you choose to use, @sign has you covered with how to get yourself familiar with their modules and libraries.
+Step-by-step instructions on properly setting up the software environment can be found in this [link](https://docs.atsign.com/), published by @sign themselves.

 # Project Details:
 "Sense for a collision and send the data between two atSigns.